LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_generic.md

 1. Download a custom recovery - you can download [TWRP](https://twrp.me/Devices/).
 Simply search for your device on that page and download the latest recovery file, named something like `twrp-x.x.x-x-{{ site.data.devices[page.device].codename }}.img`.
 2. Connect your device to your PC via USB.
-3. Open a terminal on the PC and boot the device to fastboot mode by typing:
+3. On the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type:

         adb reboot bootloader